-Rooftop Solar - Leverages TCC funds and private dollars to install approximately 669 kilowatts of solar photovoltaic systems on 175 single-family homes in the project area.
+Funds the implementation of electric vehicle charging infrastructure at the three mobility hubs described in Active area.
 The project will enhance local generation of renewable energy and lower energy costs for property owners.
-The installation project is also part of the workforce development plan training activities that will create a pipeline of future local jobs and a thriving solar workforce in the NE Valley.
+The installation project is also part of the workforce development plan training activities that will create a pipeline to future local jobs and a thriving solar workforce in the NE Valley.